aiida-trieste-developers/aiida-trains-pot/docs/source/user_guide/get_started/index.rst

         'qos': "boost_qos_dbg"
     }

-Repeat this process for each code (MACE, LAMMPS, and committee evaluation), adapting the parameters as needed.
+Repeat this process for each code (MACE, LAMMPS and committee evaluation), adapting the parameters as needed.

 Step 4: Load the Graphene Structure
 -----------------------------------